nriley/LBHermes/README.md

 # LBHermes
-A LaunchBar action for browsing Hermes stations.
+A LaunchBar action for browsing [Hermes](http://hermesapp.org/) stations.

+Requires Hermes 1.3.1 or later.